Basketball Fouls

 Offensive Foul - Illegal contact, committed by an offensive player, after the ball is live.

-contact with, a player who is in position and attempting to rebound.
+Over-the-Back – Infringing on the vertical plane of, and making contact with, a player who is in position and attempting to rebound.

 Personal Foul - Contact which occurs with an opponent after the ball has become live that may result in injury (including a push, hold, trip, hack, elbow, restrain or charge).